MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/calculating-due-dates.md

 In Spain, there is a legal limit for the number of days that a payment can be delayed.
 You must submit an annual report of purchases and sales for payments that were made before or after the due date.
 The legal requirements depend on whether the customer is a private company or a public administration.
 For more information, see the official declaration [BOE-A-2010-10708](http://go.microsoft.com/fwlink/?LinkId=224630) on the Boletín Oficial del Estado website.

 ## Payment Terms
  To help you meet the legal requirements, you can set up payment terms so that the due dates are calculated correctly.
-This ../../includes specifying the maximum number of calendar days that a payment can be delayed after delivery.
+This includes specifying the maximum number of calendar days that a payment can be delayed after delivery.
 For example, you can create separate payment terms for sales to the public sector and sales to private companies.
 The following table illustrates how you can set up payment terms.

 |ADD INCLUDE<!--[!INCLUDE[bp_tablefield](../../includes/bp_tablefield_md.md)]-->|Public sector|Private company|
 |---------------------------------|-------------------|---------------------|